andy31415/connectedhomeip/scripts/py_matter_idl/matter_idl/versioning/README.md

 sharing the same name with data types and there are no occurrences where data types collide (like the same name being shared between enumerations, bitmaps or structures).

+For future specification updates, it seems the norm to have a type suffix like `Enum`, `Bitmap` or `Struct` for most cases (except `Feature` which has no suffix), so this should minimize name collisions if applied.

 Given that ambiguity is only between attributes and data types, the expected release format matches `.matter` code generation rules: